Frequently asked questions

 CCI is more than happy to assist with scheduling your audit and will walk you through the steps required per audit scheme.
 Contact Kari Neubauer at Kari@ceresci.com or call (715) 723-5143

-CCI’s fees are lower than or comparable to other Certification Bodies and are a function of many things.
+CCI keeps its fees comparable to other Certification Bodies and are a function of many things.
 Each individual scheme has its own pricing based on the robustness of the audit.
 Please contact CCI for an estimate.

-CCI follows the guidance and requirements per each individual scheme.
+CCI follows the guidance and requirements per each individual scheme on how long an audit shall last.
 It is our goal to never exceed the required time, but certain circumstances (e.g., how prepared you are, size of operation) may prolong the audit.

-No, as every site is different and may require specific ways to remedy the problem, the auditor cannot give advice on how to fix a deficiency.
+No, as every site is different and may require specific ways to remedy the problem.
 However, the auditor is able to explain the standard which should assist in understanding what is required.

 It is best to speak with the auditor at the time of your concern and express your opinion.
 If you feel it is not adequately addressed, after the audit has been completed, you may contact CCI’s Scheme Manager to discuss your concerns.
 CCI also has an appeal process and other resources to assist you with problem resolution.
 Never be afraid to ask a question!

 Once your audit is scheduled, the auditor will provide you with an Audit Day Plan.
-The auditor will begin with an opening meeting and will typically start with the documentation review, followed by the operation walk through or field visit.
+The auditor will begin with an opening meeting to go over this plan and answer any questions.
+Following the opening meeting, typically start with the documentation review, followed by the operation walk through or field visit.
 Lastly, if applicable, the review of your HACCP program.
 The auditor will require some time to write up the non-conformance summary and will present them to you during the closing meeting.
 A working lunch is preferred, but not required.